OpenPoolProject/stratum/README.md

 # Stratum
 Workspace containing a full stratum client, server and proxy in Rust.

+What is the point of this?
+Every stratum is different, and so consider this like an http library.
+The point is not to write your API for you, but to make it easier for you to write an API.

+This is that for stratums.
+It TODO

 ## How is this workspace organized?
 ```
     stratum